Skip to main content

 What should I wear to Il Cantinone e Sport Hotel Alpina?

-Il Cantinone holds a Michelin star and sits in the €€€ price range, so dress accordingly — neat, put-together clothing is appropriate, and anything you'd wear to a city fine-dining room will work here.
+Il Cantinone holds a Michelin star and sits in the €€€ price range, so dress accordingly; neat, put-together clothing is appropriate, anything you'd wear to a city fine-dining room will work here.
 The mountain ski-resort setting means overly formal attire is unnecessary, but arriving straight from the slopes in ski gear would be out of place.
 Think smart mountain: clean trousers, a good shirt or sweater.

 Does Il Cantinone e Sport Hotel Alpina handle dietary restrictions?

 Specific dietary accommodation policies are not publicly documented for Il Cantinone.
-Given the Michelin-starred kitchen operates with seasonal, locally sourced produce — buckwheat, trout, polenta, game — menus are ingredient-led and may be harder to adapt than more flexible à la carte formats.
+Given the Michelin-starred kitchen operates with seasonal, locally sourced produce; buckwheat, trout, polenta, game; menus are ingredient-led and may be harder to adapt than more flexible à la carte formats.
 Flag any restrictions clearly when booking, ideally in writing.

 Is Il Cantinone e Sport Hotel Alpina good for a special occasion?